ciscoheat/superforms-web/src/routes/faq/+page.md

 ---

+### How can I prevent the form from being reset after it's submitted?

+Use the `resetForm: false` option for `superForm`, as described on the [use:enhance](/concepts/enhance#resetform) page.

+---

+### How to handle file uploads?

+From version 2, file uploads are handled by Superforms.
+Read all about it on the [file uploads](/concepts/files) page.

+---

+### Can I use endpoints instead of form actions?

+Yes, there is a helper function for constructing an `ActionResult` that can be returned from SvelteKit [endpoints](https://kit.svelte.dev/docs/routing#server).
+See [the API reference](/api#actionresulttype-data-options--status) for more information.

+---

+### Can I post to an external API?

+If the API doesn't return an [ActionResult](https://kit.svelte.dev/docs/types#public-types-actionresult) with the form data, you cannot post to it directly.
+Instead you can use the [SPA mode](/concepts/spa) of Superforms and call the API with [fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch) or similar in the `onUpdate` event.

+---

+### How to submit the form programmatically?

+Use the `submit` method on the `superForm` object.

+---

+### Can a form be factored out into a separate component?

+Yes - the answer has its own [article page here](/components).

+---

 ### How can I return additional data together with the form?

 You're not limited to just `return { form }` in load functions and form actions; you can return anything else together with the form variables (which can also be called anything you'd like).